 Endowment for the Arts 1997 The Shepherdstown Rotary Club helped to seed this fund with a gift to benefit an area orchestra no longer in operation.
 Grants from the fund now support arts and cultural programs in the Eastern Panhandle.

-EWVCF Endowment for Recreation 1997 Created with collective gifts, this field-of-interest fund supports recreational programs in Jefferson, Berkeley and Morgan counties.
+EWVCF Endowment for Recreation 1997 Created with collective gifts, this fund supports recreational programs in Jefferson, Berkeley and Morgan counties.

 Frada Fine Berkeley Education Fund 2006 Launched with the support of BB&T Wealth Management, this fund provides resources to Berkeley County public schools, and their educational programs and initiatives.